harpua555/cc-fw-tools/oc-patches/wait-for-chamber-temp/README.md

 --- This will wait (indefinitely) for the chamber temp to reach 45 before proceeding to the next line of gcode

 ## TODO:
--Enable MAXIMUM evaluation as well as minimum
+- [ ] Enable MAXIMUM evaluation as well as minimum
--Ensure arg1 is 'box', return if not
+- [ ] Ensure arg1 is 'box', return if not
--Emit error to log for the above
+- [ ] Emit error to log for the above
--Patch stock (heater) branch of TEMPERATURE_WAIT to prevent soft-locking while waiting
+- [ ] Patch stock (heater) branch of TEMPERATURE_WAIT to prevent soft-locking while waiting

 ## Technical: